Martin Sheen Found Safe After Son Charlie Loses Contact With His Parents Amid California Wildfires

 — Charlie Sheen (@charliesheen) November 10, 2018

-The wildfire in Northern California burned most of the town of Paradise, which is home to 30,000 people, Fox News reports.
+The wildfire in California burned most of the town of Paradise, which is home to 30,000 people, Fox News reports.
 Evacuation orders also included the entire city of Malibu, which is home to 13,000 people, including some of the biggest names in Hollywood.
 The Woolsey Fire has caused Kim Kardashian, Alyssa Milano, Rainn Wilson, and Lady Gaga to evacuate their California homes.

 Charlie Sheen has not issued a follow-up statement following the news that his parents have been found safe.